Faultify/Faultify/docs/src/mutation.md

    - There can be various loops with different mutations.
 It is relatively easy to detect that a `while(false)` to `while(true)` mutation results in an infinite loop.
 However, this is way more difficult for a `while(a < b)` to a `while(a > b)` mutation.
     Besides infinite loops, pseudo-infinite is also an edge case that should be taken into account.
 A pseudo-infinite loop means that a loop takes some time to run however it is finite.
 The for loop mutation ‘++’ to ‘- -’ will flip the iteration direction which can take a long time (usually int.Max times) before it completes.

+Next to an ordinary infinite loop there is also a possibility for infinite recursive calls to be created.
+Though, those will be handled the same as time out mutations.

 # Mutation Technique
 There are two main ways to mutate code logic:
 - At the source code level (modifying syntax trees and compile the mutations)